Post No.: 0390

 NREM dreams tend to be more negative, they occur usually near the end of the sleep/in the mornings and occur far less frequently than REM dreams, which tend to be more positive or neutral.
 NREM dreams involve seemingly random fragmented thoughts, single words/concepts and lack a strong sense of a story line; unlike REM dreams, which seem to be very story-like.
 There is often increased blood flow to the genitals/arousal during REM too.
 Parts of the prefrontal cortex, which is involved in impulse control, are deactivated whilst REM dreaming too, hence we can often dream of doing things we wouldn’t ever normally imagine or do when awake!

-By the time the first dream has finished, about 90-120 minutes will have elapsed (the first cycle is normally the longest).
+Normally, by the time the first dream has finished, about 90-120 minutes will have elapsed (the first cycle is normally the longest).
 Generally, early in the night, deep sleep is longer but REM is shorter, and later in the night, deep sleep is shorter and REM is longer.
 Deep sleep is almost exactly the opposite of REM – in deep sleep, the brain is far more dormant and you’re cocooned away from reality (but body movements are possible); whereas during REM sleep – the brain is actually close to wakefulness and is highly active (but body movements are usually not possible).
 Non-dream sleep involves only localised brain activities, whilst REM sleep and being awake involves globally-integrated brain activities across wide regions of the brain.

 That oscillating sleep cycle is then repeated several times throughout the night.
 Of course, all the above applies to those without specific sleep disorders.
 One may also experience some ‘brief awakenings’ during the night but won’t remember them, or more rarely we can dream of waking up or being awake but they’re ‘false awakenings’.
 Our perception of time is generally quite good while we’re sleeping, in the sense that we often wake up just before our alarm goes off.